aws-samples/the-aws-step-functions-workshop/content/module-11/step-4/index.en.md

 components: {}
 ```

+::alert[Cloud9 does not automatically save your files so be sure to save them]{header="Save your files!"}

 #### Deploy the project

 To deploy the Amazon API Gateway and the AWS Step Functions state machine to your AWS account, run the following commands from the application root: